Straktor/kissus-exif/README.md

 ## Dependencies
 You will need [node.js](http://nodejs.org/).

-You will need to download [exiftool.exe](http://www.sno.phy.queensu.ca/~phil/exiftool/index.html) and put it at
+You will need to download [exiftool.exe](http://www.sno.phy.queensu.ca/~phil/exiftool/index.html) and put it in the exiftool folder
 ```
-/kissus-exif/exiftool.exe
+/kissus-exif/exiftool/exiftool.exe
 ```

 You will need to put your images (.jpg) and log file in a data folder